firatoncu/noname/README.md

 This repository contains **project n0name** designed for automated Futures Trading on Binance.
 The bot leverages the Binance API to execute trades based on configurable parameters.
 Built with Python..

 ## Release Notes (0.5)
+- Buy and Sell condition checks to utilize Histogram checker
+- Improvements on Fibonacci logic for higher accuracy
+- Adaptive MACD & Signal Line Control
+- Global signal management for Buy/Sell conditions
+- Price values made more weighted than MACD values.
 - Added Fibonnaci Retratement Strategy.
-- Price values made more weighted than MACD values.
 - Improvements in the code structure and execution logic.
-- Global signal management for Buy/Sell conditions
-- Adaptive MACD & Signal Line Control

 ## Installation